jhuang2019/aws-three-tier-web-architecture/README.md

 ### 2.6 Test auto scaling and change manual settings

 * Open the application load balancer `Web-ALB`.
 Copy DNS name and open it in the web broswer.
-Refresh the page a few times and you will notice the web page reflects different availability zones.
+You will notice the web page points to the availability zone 1.
 ![Alt text](./images/ALB_first.png)
+Refresh the page a few times and you will notice the web page reflects in a different availability zone.
 ![Alt text](./images/ALB_second.png)
 * Click on 'LOAD Test' button from the page
 ![Alt text](./images/ALB_third.png)